Buying a pet

 Dogs over three months of age and cats over six months of age must be registered with your local government.

-It is an offence to keep unregistered animals and penalties apply under the Dog Act 1976 and Cat Act 2011 for a failure to comply with these requirements.
+It is an offence to keep unregistered animals and penalties apply under the Dog Act 1976 and Cat Act 2011.

 Native species of birds, reptiles and amphibians as pets